Alternative to Check Presentation

 The most common mistake made at this point, which leads us to the check presentation photo, is the assumption that any photo will do.

 This is the best way to communicate your message; you have seen many check presentations.
-More people than other options use it; therefore, it must be the best, which needs to be revised.
+More people use it than other options; therefore, it must be the best, which needs to be revised.

 What is the check for?